Many-Body Simulations of the Fast Flavor Instability

 We note that our Hamiltonian is designed to treat only forward scattering, neglecting direction-changing terms, although the expectation that these extra terms increase the rate of onset of MB effects does not contradict the conclusions of this work \cite{cirigliano2024neutrino}.
 In addition, future calculations should focus in increased number of particles to further test the asymptotic scaling with $N_\mathrm{sites}$ and do so in multiple dimensions.
 Dimensionality is particularly important, as it is well known that high dimensionality causes many systems to be well described by the mean-field approximation.
 Our Hamiltonian is similar to the Heisenberg model, for which the mean field is accurate only for $d\geq 4$, although it is unclear if this intuition can be trivially mapped to our system.
+Furthermore, we note that our study includes $\approx 10^{28}$ neutrinos per site; simulating one neutrino per site is currently computationally infeasible.
 Finally, although our method imposes inhomogeneity through the shape function term in the Hamiltonian, independent methods of treating inhomogeneity (e.g., wavepackets formalism \cite{akhmedov2017collective,friedland2003many,johns2025local,kost2024once}) should be explored.

 \textit{Acknowledgements --} We have benefitted from useful conversations with Baha Balantekin, Joseph Carlson, Michael Cervia, Julien Froustey, Lucas Johns, Gail McLaughlin, Hiroki Nagakura, and Ermal Rrapaj.
 This material is based upon work supported by the National Science Foundation under Award No. PHY-2412683.